nclman/esp32-soil-moisture/README.md

 There is nothing in this Arduino sketch that is peculiar to ESP32-S2-Mini.
 So, it should work with other ESP32 hardware, maybe with a change of the pins used for ADC and GPIO output pin.

+# Set Up
+### Pin Configuration
+- ADC (for reading soil moisture level from soil moisture sensor)
+- GPIO output pin (for on/off 5v water pump)
+- GPIO output pin (for supplying ~5.55mA @3.3v to soil moisture sensor.
+This allows for power-saving as we can switch off the soil moisture sensor when necessary)

+### 3.3v & 5v Power Supply
+TBD